Marco Reus: 2019–2024

-2022–23 season

 On 3 March 2023, Reus scored in a 2–1 victory over RB Leipzig, to become the joint second all-time goalscorer for Borussia Dortmund along with Michael Zorc with 159 goals.
 On 18 March, he scored a brace in a 6–1 win over 1.
 FC Köln, to reach his 150th Bundesliga goal, and to become the lone second top scorer for his club with 161 goals, only behind Alfred Preissler with 177 goals.
+On 27 April, Reus signed a one-year contract extension until 2024.
+Reus and his team would end up Bundesliga runner-up, after merely drawing 2–2 at the last matchday against 1.
+FSV Mainz 05.
+This season would mark the closest Reus has ever been to winning a league title with Borussia Dortmund, as both Bayern and Dortmund ended their season with 71 points, while the latter team came short in terms of goal-difference.
+Jamal Musiala would score the 2–1 winner in the 89th minute for Bayern against BVB-friends 1.
+FC Köln, costing Reus his first ever league title.